Harry Usher: Death

 Usher had two open-heart surgeries, the first in 1975 when he was only 36.
-The second occurred at St. John's Hospital and Health Center in Santa Monica, California on January 9, 1986.
-He had checked into the hospital complaining of chest pains nineteen days earlier on December 21, 1985.
+The second occurred at St. John's Hospital and Health Center on January 9, 1986.
+He had checked into the hospital complaining of chest pains twenty days earlier on December 20, 1985.
 He died at age 61 in Secaucus, New Jersey on June 22, 2000.
 He had suffered a heart attack while exercising at the AmeriSuites Hotel gym, also in Secaucus.
 He was on a consulting mission for General Electric Financial Services Corp.